integrated-ethics/web/content/labs/data-cleaning/data-cleaning-worksheet.md

 issues in computing and data science below as you consider the exercises below.

-### Anonymity
+### Confidentiality of personally identifying data

-1. Anonymity is a well-known ethical issue with data collection.
-If all of the data in this survey was made available to the researchers, would it be sufficiently anonymous?
-Why or why not?
-If a survey is not anonymous, which ethical issue(s) might be a problem?
+1. If all of the data in this survey were made available, would it be possible to identify or nearly identify some individuals (perhaps by combining it with other information)?
+Who might have access to the additional information that would be needed?

+2. Could a personally identified individual suffer harm from being identified in these data?
+(What sorts of harm?)

+3. What ethical responsibilities do researchers working with this data have in light of your previous answers?

 ### Dealing with missing data

 Very often some values of some variables are not recorded for some individuals.
 There are many reasons why data might be missing.
 Perhaps the data collection protocol changed over time.
 Perhaps some subjects declined to answer some questions on a survey.
-Perhaps some information is simply not available.
+Perhaps some information is simply not available for some individuals.

 Before proceeding to analyse a data set, researchers need to decide how to handle missing data.

-2. For several records, `age` is missing.
+4. For several people, `age` is missing.
    Consider the pros and cons of each of these possible
     options for addressing the problem.
 How likely is the option to create an ethical issue and what might that issue be if there is one?

     a.
-Fill with the median of the student population.
+Fill with the median value from the data set.

     b.
-Fill with the mean of the student population.
+Fill with the mean value from the data set.

     c.
 Remove records where `age` is missing and make a note of this in the data cleaning documentation.

-3. For several records, the college experience of at least one of the parents is missing -- is there a population with which this might be more likely to happen?
-Since one cannot guess at the experience of the parents, these records would likely be removed.
-What ethical issue(s) might arise with the action?
+5. For several records, the college experience of at least one of the parents is missing.
+Is there a sub-population with which this might be more likely to happen?
+    What ethical issue(s) might arise if we simply remove anyone for whom this values is missing?

-4. For several records, `disability` is missing.
+6. For several records, `disability` is missing.
     Removing the related records could negatively affect the diversity of this study.
 Why?

-5. There are several other fields left blank on various records.
+7. There are several other fields left blank on various records.
 You try to take each omission on a case by case basis, doing what you think is right.
 This might influence both reliability and hospitality.
 Why?